One Week Italy Itinerary

 What to do on your second day in Venice:

-- Visit the island of Murano, home of the famous Murano glass (the Hotel Dei Dogi offers a free private tour)
+• Visit the island of Murano, home of the famous Murano glass.

-- Check out another famous museum in Venice like the Gallerie dell’Accademia or the Museo Correr for art and history
+• Check out other famous museums in Venice, like the Gallerie dell’Accademia or the Museo Correr for art and history.

-Related: 6 Essential Venice Travel Tips from a Local
+Related: Essential Venice Travel Tips (accordind to a Local).

 Day 3: Venice to Florence